brttwvr/CS408_M7.2/README.md

-# web-dev-starter
+# Lab M7.2

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This lab revises the css for a web page to match a specified layout

 ## Getting Started